preciofishbone/OmniaDocsG2/setup/index.rst

 Setup
 ===========================================

-In this part of the documentation you will find information concerning how to setup Omnia.
+In this part of the documentation you will find information on how to setup Omnia for Modern SharePoint.

 .. toctree::
    :titlesonly:

-   tenant-settings/index
+   tenantsettings/index
    properties/index
    businessprofile/index
    publishingapp/index